Iryna Friz: Biography

 Friz was elected to parliament for the party European Solidarity.

 Friz is married and has two sons.

 Cooperation with NATO

 On 9 September 2016, Iryna Friz headed the Permanent Delegation of Ukraine to the NATO Parliamentary Assembly.

 On November 9, 2016, during a meeting with German Chancellor Angela Merkel, Friz presented a video on Russian troops in the Donbas, which was specially prepared by the international volunteer community InformNapalm.

 At the spring session of the NATO PA in Tbilisi, Iryna Friz reported on the Russian Federation's ties to terrorist organizations in the Middle East.

 In November 2016, in Brussels, during a meeting of the NATO-Ukraine Interparliamentary Council, she presented a report on Russia's subversive information and psychological operations on social networks.

-In October 2017, Friz managed to organize the NATO PA for first time in Ukraine during in 2020.
+In October 2017, Friz managed to organize the NATO PA for first time in Ukraine in 2020.

 Friz is the author of the law on amendments to the legislation on the restoration of Ukraine's course to NATO membership.